tophat2d/tophat/README.md

 Things I want to prioritize on.
 They are in the order, I want to complete them, but the further into the list you are, the less accurate it is.

-- image operation (scaling, flipping, rotating)
 - sounds
-- build tool
 - v0.1 release
+- image operation (scaling, flipping, rotating)
 - project file
 - simple UI toolkit
 - module support